Gluten Free Pumpkin Spice Cake Pops are a delicious way to sweeten your fall dessert table!

 I hope you have as much fun decorating these gluten free pumpkins spice cake pops as I did!
 Best part is, the batter is super easy to make, and honestly, they taste great even before being dipped in chocolate!

-If you are still craving pumpkin, try this Healthy Chocolate Chip Pumpkin Bread by Healthy Seasonal Recipes.
+If you are still craving pumpkin, try this Healthy Chocolate Chip Pumpkin Bread by Healthy Seasonal Recipes or this Keto-Friendly Pumpkin Pie from Kassidy’s Craveable Creations.
 Yum!

 Happy Gluten Free Eating!